plinss/acmebot/README.md

 ## File Locations

-After a successful certificate issuance, up to eight files will be created per certificate.
+After a successful certificate issuance, up to nine files will be created per certificate.

 The locations for these files can be controlled via the 'directories' section of the configuration file.
 The default locations are used here for brevity.